15 Ways to Help Forgetful Kids Remember Stuff

 8. Engage Senses

 Teach your child to engage his senses.
 For example, if he is learning to read, ask him to trace letters with his finger and to speak them out loud.
 If your child is learning geography, ask him to visually describe a map and point out important locations.
-Similarly, in a foreign language class, you can teach your child to visualise what they’re learning to say.
+Similarly, in a foreign language class, you can teach your child to visualise what they’re learning to say

 9. Review

 Review test material with your child as early as possible so that he can learn when he is doing wrong.
 By knowing where he is making mistakes, you can help him rectify those.
 This way he won’t repeat his mistakes.
-Explain him but don’t make him cram.
+Explain to him but don’t make him cram.

 10. Use a Highlighter